 The Eastern Towhee

 One bird I just discovered is the Eastern Towhee.
-I kept looking at what I thought was a robin but had white on it’s wings and lower body.
-I got a poor picture of one below.
+I kept looking at what I thought was a robin but had white on it’s wings and body.
+The Towhee male has one call I can imitate because it sounds like a short whistle starting low and rising up and rising through five notes higher.

 Of course actually none of my bird calls would ever be mistaken for the real thing; so there is really not a problem for me.
 But there are professional bird callers who can tweet with the best tweeters.
 I wonder what they say or if they know what they are saying to the birds.